fin-ger/building-a-distributed-wamp-router/paper/paper.md

 # Introduction

 For modern web pages the importance of realtime data delivery rose during the last years.
 This created new requirements for web applications especially where server rendered content was previously used[@RFC6202].
-Technologies like AJAX, JSON-RPC, socket.io, WebSockets, and many more arose to fit the needs for realtime data delivery to the web browser.
-During the same time micro-services gained importance in the server backend to create scalable and robust applications.
+Technologies like AJAX, JSON-RPC, socket.io, WebSockets, and many more arose to fit the needs for realtime data delivery to the web browser[??].
+During the same time micro-services gained importance in the server backend to create scalable and robust applications[??].
 A micro-service is a minimalistic application for a single responsibility.
 A distributed application can be created by interconnecting the micro-services.
-Technologies supporting the development of micro-service infrastructures arose like gRPC, Cap'n Proto, Apache Thrift, Java RMI, and many more.
+Technologies supporting the development of micro-service infrastructures arose like gRPC, Cap'n Proto, Apache Thrift, Java RMI, and many more[??].
 As well as the web technologies, the micro-services needed realtime communication between application components on different machines.

 In the year 2012 WAMP (Web-Application-Messaging-Protocol) appeared as an open and free protocol which combines the requirements of a micro-service infrastructure with modern web technologies, providing a single solution for frontend and backend application development[@WAMP:2019].
 It implements a publish and subscribe messaging pattern as well as routed remote procedure calls (RPCs).
 This enables application developers to use a unified interconnect between application components for two different messaging patterns.
 The protocol was primarily built on top of WebSockets[@WAMP:2019] which enables web pages inside the web browser to participate as part of the micro-service infrastructure.
-This makes it considerably easier for a web-page to communicate with the backend in realtime.
+This makes it considerably easier for a web-page to communicate with the backend in realtime[??].
 Currently the protocol also supports other transportation layers beside WebSockets, which makes the protocol more flexible in backend application development.

+# Limitations of WAMP

 WAMP requires a central server where all services (backend and frontend) are connected to.
 The server then routes topic publications and remote procedure calls to these services (clients).
 The applications built on this technology are implemented as components that are distributed over multiple machines that communicate with each other via WAMP.
 This can enable an application to be resistant against local machine failures as other machines are still hosting the application on a different location.
 The reference implementation router (Crossbar from Crossbar.io Technologies GmbH) runs as a single server instance on a single machine.
 This introduces a single-point-of-failure to a technology that was designed to be resistant against local machine failures.
-To counteract this, crossbar.io provides a closed-source commercial router implementation (CrossbarFX) that implements a logically central router which is physically distributed over multiple machines.
-There are other router implementations that also support distributing the routing application over multiple physical machines, like Bondy which is developed by Leapsight.

-This paper will describe the design and prototypical implementation of the Autobahnkreuz distributed WAMP routing application.
-The implementation will contain the publish and subscribe messaging pattern of the protocol only.
-However, the design will take remote procedure calls into consideration to enable the implementation of the complete base profile in a later work.
-The resulting routing application will be compared to the Crossbar reference implementation and to an existing cloud-native message routing application which implements the MQTT messaging protocol.
-The deployment size, memory usage, the message processing latency, and the availability of the routing service in a failure scenario will be compared as well as the scalability of the service when scaling the routing instances horizontally.

-# Sharing State
+Additionally, the routing performance is limited to the execution performance of the single host machine.
+When the hosts performance is too slow to handle the routing requirements of an application, the only solution is to replace the hardware of the host machine with faster alternatives.
+This is called scaling-up or vertical scaling.
+With a distributed routing application it is possible to horizontally scale or scale-out the system.
+This involves integrating more physical machines into the system, balancing the routing over all machines in the system.
+This adds an additional possibility for performance scaling to the application.

+# A Decentralized WAMP Router

-The central problem when implementing a distributed application is sharing the state of one instance of the application (replica) to all other instances.
+The central problem when implementing a distributed application is sharing the state of one instance of the application to all other instances.
+One instance in a distributed application is called replica.
 The state of an application is the data that is needed for the application to define its behavior.
-When the state of a single application with several replicas gets out of sync, the behavior of an individual replica may differ from the behavior of other replicas.
+When the state of a single application with several replicas gets out-of-sync, the behavior of an individual replica may differ from the behavior of other replicas.
 This can lead to severe damage of the underlying data, downtimes for the provided services, and even data leaks which may penetrate the security of a server.

-## Existing Solutions

-A possible solution to this problem is to manage the data outside of the application and let another application handle the state synchronization.
-There are several applications available that can manage data over multiple machines.
-Most notably distributed databases, key-value stores, and filesystems.

-### Distributed Databases and Key-Value Stores

-Databases and key-value stores provide a logically centralized view when accessing the stored data.
-This enables applications to be implemented as stateless services, that ask at the central database for the current state of the application.
-By storing no state in the application itself, it can be replicated by just starting several instances of the application.
-This works because all replicas of the application are accessing the application state via the central database.
-The database implementation is then responsible for distributing the state over multiple machines.
-There are several distributed databases available that provide exactly this functionality.
-E.g. PostgreSQL, MariaDB, etcd, and TiKV/TiDB.

-### Distributed Filesystems

-A distributed filesystem is a filesystem that runs on multiple machines at the same time.
-The files available on the filesystem are the same on every machine.
-When changing the files, the changes take effect on every machine that is part of the distributed filesystem.
-Distributed filesystems are very good at synchronizing large quantities of data between multiple machines.
-Examples are GlusterFS, Ceph, BeeGFS, HDFS, and AFS.

-### Consensus Algorithms

-To prevent state inconsistencies between replicas, consensus algorithms can be used to synchronize data between machines.
-To change the state in a cluster of multiple machines, a consensus must be reached.
-This can be implemented by starting an election for a state-change.
-The machines in the cluster must vote in the election for the state-change.
-A majority of the machines has to approve the state-change to take effect.
-Otherwise, the state-change gets rejected and a new election must be started.
-To prevent elections for every state-change, algorithms exist that install a leader in the cluster which is exclusively granted the right to change the state of the cluster.
-The leader gets elected by the cluster members when no leader is known by the members.
-All other members of the cluster enter a follower state, where the state changes of the leader are followed.
-When a follower receives a request to change the state, it has to forward the state-change to the current leader.

-## Other Implementations

-There are existing WAMP router implementations that provide cloud-native functionality.
-CrossbarFX is a commercial routing application by the Crossbar.io GmbH which provides cloud and large-scale routing for enterprise applications[@CFX:2019].
-The router consists of two components: CrossbarFX Edge and CrossbarFX Master.
-The former provides local routing capabilities and edge application component management.
-CrossbarFX Master provides large-scale routing by connecting multiple master and edge instances.

-Bondy is another open source WAMP routing application written in Erlang that provides horizontal scaling.
-It is developed by Leapsight and uses the Partisan library for cluster membership management, Plumtree for epidemic broadcasting, and an eventual consistent data store.
-The application is currently under active development.
-At this point there exists no release of Bondy.

-When not focusing on the WAMP protocol, there exist many cloud-native message routing applications.
-Emitter is an open source MQTT routing application written in the Go programming language.
-It uses the Mesh library by Weaveworks to implement a highly available and partition tolerant routing application for the internet of things.
-MQTT is a protocol for the publish and subscribe messaging pattern which is heavily used in the internet of things.
-Emitter uses similar technologies to Bondy and can be used for performance comparisons when investigating publish and subscribe functionalities.

-## State of a Router
+## State of a WAMP Router

 In a setup where a WAMP router is distributed over multiple machines, the routing information for messages has to be synchronized between the router replicas.
 The routing information for a WAMP router consists of the following parts: